OoStellarnightoO/OSCP_Notes/07- Linux Enumeration.md

 ls -laRH /home
 ```

 3) The third thing you should do is to enumerate the world writable directories.
-Any thing inside that is not the default files should be investigated.
+Any thing inside that is not default should be investigated.

 ```bash
 ls -la /tmp /opt /dev/shm /var/tmp